-Based in Jacksonville, Beth provides basic estate planning services for people throughout northeast Florida.
-She is skilled in establishing a full array of estate planning documents and directives, including:
+Beth M. Terry, P.A., can help you explore your estate planning options and how it affects your family.
+She is skilled in establishing a full array of estate planning directives and documents including: